A life without eggs? *gasp*

 Egg whites are the second most common allergen so a reaction is actually more normal than you think and the good news is that your baby will most likely out-grow this allergy / intolerance by the time they are 12 months old.
 There are four different proteins inside the white that can cause a reaction, two of which are highly allergenic so even if your baby didn’t react, there is a very good chance you know someone who has experienced this with their child.

 When following our Infant Nutrition Program, I preach that egg yolks are the very best start for your bubba and I stand by that statement despite the fact that Mason, my youngest baby, reacted very poorly to the whites.
 Egg yolks deliver so much of the right nutrition at 6 months so you need to give the prep a go (We have a step-by-step video on the program to help you!).
-It’s really tough to get a good egg yolk prep with ZERO white in there and reactions can range from a small rash around the mouth that will disappear in a few hours and will not affect baby’s temperament to full blown projectile vomiting, diarrhoea and a limp baby in your arms.
-Talk about being traumatised!
+It’s really tough to get a good egg yolk prep with ZERO white in there and reactions can range from a small rash around the mouth that will disappear in a few hours and will not affect baby’s temperament to full blown projectile vomiting and diarrhoea.
 I want to share my experience with you so you understand egg white allergies a bit more and so you know that you’re not alone if this happens to you.

 Big Mase, as we like to call him because he’s HUGE, started on soft boiled egg yolks, liver and celtic sea salt at 6 months.
 It was his first food and he seemed to enjoy it.
 The first 3 times we tried it in that week, everything was normal.
 I’m positive I got a bit of white in on the second and third prep but Mason was fine.
 I was patting myself on the back for getting through my first introduction with him and then we gave it to him a fourth time.
 OH MY GOODNESS.
 He ate everything as normal and we were out later that day and he projectile vomited all over the car.
 In fairness, Mason was a champ at spitting up but this was 10x the amount that he would normally spit up so I knew something was going on.